aptpath/clj-service-locator/README.md

 (store/set-store-namespace! "foo.bar.model.store.db.mem")

 (deftest simple-persist-and-aggregate
-  ;; test pa persist to mem db and aggregation in mem db without external dep )
+  ;; test pa agent with mem db and aggregation in mem db without external dep ;; the pa agent uses the foo.bar.model.store facade namespace to store ;; and manipulate data/documents so no code changes are required in the ;; pa agent to swap out the backend storage for testing )
 ```